pronovic/apologies-server/notes/API.md

 these checks.
 A future design that is intended to horizontally scale will need a separate scheduling component.

+### Idle Websocket Check

+On a periodic basis, the server will check how long it has been since the most recent activity for each connected websocket.
+A websocket which has no registered players and exceeds the idle threshold will be marked as idle, triggering an _Websocket Idle_ event.
+A websocket which was already idle and exceeds the inactive threshold, will be terminated, triggering a _Webhook Inactive_ event.
+Any websocket associated with at least one registered player is ignored for the purposes of this check, because we want the players to be marked idle before their associated connection.

 ### Idle Game Check

 On a periodic basis, the server will check how long it has been since the most